-Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons during the 30 days prior to the program start date must report to the Office of Global Services immediately.
+Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons during the 30 days prior to the program start date must report to the OGS immediately.
 For all other cases, please consult OGS prior to entering the United States in F-1 or J-1 status.

 I-94 Record of Entry

 An I-94 Record of Entry should be created for all students, without exception, upon arrival in the United States.
-The I-94 procedure differs according to the method of entry into the U.S.
+The I-94 procedure differs according to the method of entry into the United States.